xglover410/module-ux-terry/README.md

 1. Change the style.css file to style.scss.

-2. Do the same for the import statement in your App.jsx.
+2. Do the same for the import statement in your App.tsx.

 3. Hit save and refresh the browser again, and if your app looks the same then boom: you are now using Sass.
 Is it really that simple?
 Yes it's that simple.